Here’s the best route for your San Francisco to Seattle road trip. Everything you need to know for the San Francisco to Seattle drive is right here….

-If you’re planning a west coast USA road trip, then add this to my San Francisco to LA route and you’ll be all the way down the coast.
-Or, the San Francisco to Seattle drive is stunning in itself.
+If you’re planning a west coast USA road trip, then add San Fran to Seattle drive to my San Francisco to LA route and you’ll be all the way down the coast.
+Or, if you don’t have the time / money / inclination, the San Francisco to Seattle drive is stunning in itself.

 – First stop on the San Francisco to Seattle Road Trip: San Fran!

 There’s something beautiful about seeing the scenery slowly change and turn greener while you reach colder parts of the USA, and any road trippers who love to be in touch with nature and a little history will get a kick out of this trip.